sku0x20/c_oop/readme.md

 ## limitations

-- type cannot implement multiple interfaces
+- cannot initiate objects on the stack
-- freeing is hard